jcailler/programmation-fonctionnelle-ul/TP/TP0/README.md

 ```
 - programmation-fonctionnelle-ul
     - TP
-        - profon-ex-0
+        - TP0
-        - profon-ex-1
+        - TP1
         - ...
     - Projects
         - ...
 ```

-However, since VSCode can struggle to manage multiple Scala project at the same time, we recommend you to work with on project at a time.
+However, since VSCode can struggle to manage multiple Scala project at the same time, we recommend you to work with only one project at a time.
 In addition, this repository will be updated every week.
 You can pull the update (but be sure to save your changes before) or download the new version every time.

 * When we ask you to type and/or run a specific command (for instance, `git clone myProject`), we can directly give you the command or write it that way: ```$ git clone myProject```.
 The `$` symbol is called the prompt and is not part of the command.
 Writing a project is a convention used to indicate that the following command should be executed in a terminal.

 ## Next Steps

-You can now start with the first exercise of the course: [TP1](https://github.com/jcailler/programmation-fonctionnelle-ul/)
+You can now start with the first exercise of the course: [TP1](../TP1)